xetus-oss/docker-archiva/README.md

 * `KEYSTORE_PASS`
 * `KEYSTORE_ALIAS`

-For a simple example of how to setup an `nginx` proxy container for HTTPS support, see the [docker-compose.ngnix-https.yaml](docker-compose.ngnix-https.yaml) file.
+For a simple example of how to set up an `nginx` proxy container for HTTPS support, see the [docker-compose.ngnix-https.yaml](docker-compose.ngnix-https.yaml) file.

 ##### If you manually managed the jetty configuration